aio-libs/aiohttp/docs/faq.rst

         web.run_app(app, host='localhost', port=8080)

-How do I make a request from a specific IP address?
+How do I make a request from a specific IP address or network interface?
 ---------------------------------------------------

 If your system has several IP interfaces, you may choose one which will